robmarkcole/HASS-data-detective/README.md

 | `fetch_entities` | Boolean to indicate if we should fetch the entities when constructing the database.
 If not, you will have to call `db.fetch_entities()` at a later stage before being able to use `self.entities` and `self.domains`.

 ### Explore your data
+By default, `HassDatabase` will query the database and list the avaialble domains and entities in its `domains` and `entities` attributes:

 ```python
 db.domains